Tips & Guides — 06 May 2022

 For example, searchers might Google “cloud software”, hoping to find a platform like Dropbox or Google Docs.
 If you’ve somehow managed to outrank these giants — which is unlikely — it’s likely that you’re not providing the service the customer is looking for anyway.

-On the other hand, if you rank highly for “cloud based contact center software”, providing that it’s exactly what your company deals in, you’ll get much better leads from your SEO.
+On the other hand, if you rank highly for “cloud VoIP”, providing that it’s exactly what your company deals in, you’ll get much better leads from your SEO.

 It can be tempting to cater solely for the bots that crawl websites, stuffing a piece of content full of keywords and phrases that don’t flow well.
 These have the effect of making your content — whether it’s partner pages or blogs — feel stilted and difficult to read.